modmore/docs/en/04_Redactor/02_v3.x/01_Quickstart.md

 It's encouraged to start editing your configuration set to learn about all the features Redactor uses.
 Each option has a description in the editing view to help you understand what it does.

 For the more powerful functionality, we have [extended documentation](Features).
 The configuration set view will also link to that documentation where applicable.

+## Restrict access to the configurator

+To restrict access to the configurator, you can use the [provided access permissions](Permissions).